Beyond Diagonal Reconfigurable Intelligent Surfaces: A Multi-Sector Mode Enabling Highly Directional Full-Space Wireless Coverage: Introduction

 \textit{Third}, with the proposed model, we derive the scaling law of the received signal power as a function of the number of sectors for a multi-sector BD-RIS-assisted single user single-input single-output (SU-SISO) system to show the benefits of using multi-sector BD-RIS.

 \textit{Fourth}, we apply the proposed multi-sector BD-RIS in multiuser multiple-input single-output (MU-MISO) systems.
 Specifically, we propose efficient algorithms to maximize the sum-rate performance of the multi-sector BD-RIS-assisted MU-MISO system.
 We first derive the closed-form solution of the multi-sector BD-RIS when its scattering matrix has continuous values.
-Then we quantize the continuous solution, together with some adjustments, to obtain the discrete solution.
+Then we propose an efficient algorithm to obtain the discrete solution.

 \textit{Fifth}, we evaluate the sum-rate performance of the multi-sector BD-RIS-aided MU-MISO system.
 Numerical results show that with the same sum-rate performance requirement, the number of antennas for the whole multi-sector BD-RIS can be reduced by increasing the number of sectors.
 In addition, the resolution of the finite codebooks for the multi-sector BD-RIS with discrete values can be reduced with increasing number of sectors, which is beneficial for controlling cost for practical RIS realizations.